 Everyone’s journey here is different.
 We don’t expect you to know what area you want to specialise in when you join us.
 These two years are about exploring, learning and discovering just where your long-term career could take you within Baillie Gifford.
 It’s your opportunity to explore your full potential, while searching for ways to help us achieve ours.

-If you’re an inquisitive thinker and strive to understand how things work, then you would be an ideal fit for our Business Operations team.
+If you’re an inquisitive thinker and strive to understand how things work, then you would be an ideal fit for our Business Operations Graduate Programme.
 It’s your individuality that’s your strength here at Baillie Gifford.

 We’re proud to have a diverse team, where each member brings their unique set of talents and experiences to their role.
 Although we’re completely open-minded about what you studied, you must have an interest in business.
 You also need to be fascinated by the way organisations work and want to strive to make them better.